offendingcommit/valdris/Technology/Mechanical Constructs.md

 ## Introduction

-Among all [[Architect Ruins|Architect]] technologies, none provoke more wonder and unease than the Mechanical Constructs—autonomous beings of brass, crystal, and living metal that serve as the hands and eyes of their vanished creators.
+Among all [Architect](Architect%20Ruins.md) technologies, none provoke more wonder and unease than the Mechanical Constructs—autonomous beings of brass, crystal, and living metal that serve as the hands and eyes of their vanished creators.
 These artificial entities blur the line between tool and consciousness, mechanism and life, raising profound questions about the nature of intelligence itself.

-Since the [[Recent Awakening]], Constructs across [[Valdris]] have exhibited unprecedented behaviors, leading many to question whether we share our world with truly thinking machines.
+Since the [Recent Awakening](Recent%20Awakening.md), Constructs across [Valdris](Valdris.md) have exhibited unprecedented behaviors, leading many to question whether we share our world with truly thinking machines.

 ## Types of Constructs in Ruins

 ### Guardian Constructs

-**Primary Function**: Protection and security of [[Architect Ruins|Architect]] sites
+**Primary Function**: Protection and security of [Architect](Architect%20Ruins.md) sites

 **Physical Characteristics**:
 - Height: 8-12 feet tall, humanoid proportions